Celebrity’s Infinite Veranda Staterooms – Pros and Cons, and Comparison With Standard Balcony Cabins

 I cruised with my Mum, and she wakes earlier than me.
 This was a bit inconvenient as she had to sit in bed in the dark in the mornings.
 If she tried opening up the blinds or putting on a lamp it would wake me up!

-If you have children, it could also be a problem that there is no separate area to sit in.
 In a normal balcony cabin, you could put the children to bed and have a drink on your balcony, without disturbing them at all.
 There is no chance of that in the Infinite Varanda Cabin!

-If I was travelling again on Celebrity Edge, I would consider booking a Panoramic Ocean View Cabin to save some money.
+If I were travelling again on Celebrity Edge, I would consider booking a Panoramic Ocean View Cabin to save some money.
 These cabins have the same floor-to-ceiling windows at one end, but the windows don’t open.

 As the Captain can stop the Infinite Veranda windows from opening at any time, you may feel you are paying extra for the additional benefit of an opening window – but not getting it!